 “I would definitely recommend KCAC.
 They can help you if you're lost and don't have any idea how to start college.
 They can help with filling out forms and finding financial aid.
 They're the best option for help to go back to college.”

-Alan Jimenez, a student at the University of Louisville's
+Alan Jimenez, a former KCAC client and graduate of the University of Louisville's

 Speed School of Engineering